UK Biotechnology Courses

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

-If you need to improve your IELTS score ahead of beginning a Biotechnology degree, sign up for our flexible part-time IELTS classes in central London today.
+If you need to improve your IELTS score ahead of beginning a Biotechnology degree, sign up for our flexible part-time IELTS classes in Qatar today.

 Please note that entry requirements vary for each UK university.